Wantcha/Chimera/README.md

 # Chimera
 Chimera is a 2.5D game engine developed for learning purposes, but with the intent of becoming a usable piece of software where people can create games with.
+The engine supports 2D batch rendering, 2D physics and collision detection, parenting, scene management and a custom Lua scripting API through which users can program the logic.

 ![chimerapreview](https://i.imgur.com/U1S4M1w.png)